viatcheslavmogilevsky/struktura23/deyliki.md

 ## 13.09.2024

 * [3636](https://github.com/viatcheslavmogilevsky/struktura23/commit/363658e3f42a1e208153c872eaebe9d32d437809) `docs: example of how to use specs (not clear yet)`
 	* an non-clear example of Struktur23 usage - focus on generating opentofu first?

+## 14.09.2024

+* [3387](https://github.com/viatcheslavmogilevsky/struktura23/commit/3387b83bb8fcf066e355af4083efd7b0e85cc4a7) `module-spec instead of base-spec: the beginning`
+	* starting implementing 'new design' in different class